-So to define, strategy is a plan of action or what you’re supposed to do as a marketfer and business person to achieve a type of success that hinges towards a given goal or objective.
+So to define, strategy is a plan of action or what you’re supposed to do as a marketer and business person to achieve a type of success that hinges on a given goal or objective.
 It’s the fleshing up of what exactly you should be doing to achieve a particular feat.

-Sustainable marketing, on the other hand, is a long term plan meant to prevail in its current state or grow exponentially over time.
-That explains why it’s crucial to be strategical right from the onset of any marketing plan just to make sure the success you’re soon to realise as a marketer won’t tank-down or be a one-time thing.
+Sustainable marketing, on the other hand, is a long-term plan meant to prevail in its current state or grow exponentially over time.
+That explains why it’s crucial to be strategical right from the onset of any marketing plan just to make sure the success you’re soon to realize as a marketer won’t tank down or be a one-time thing.

 How to Build a Sustainable Marketing Strategy

 By sustainable, what’s meant is that you have to factor in all the implications the environment, economy, society, and your competition are likely to have on your overall marketing strategy so you can take necessary measures to circumvent them.
 The whole point is to have your eyes glued to the future.